-On November 1, 1942 the Tainan Kokutai was redesignated the 251 Kokutai.
-During May the unit received two J1N1 Gekko (Irving) night fighters armed with upward and downward firing 20mm cannons.
+On November 1, 1942 the Tainan Kokutai was redesignated the 251 Kōkūtai (251 Air Group).
+During May 1943 the unit received two J1N1 Gekko (Irving) night fighters armed with upward and downward firing 20mm cannons.
 Flying from Lakunai Airfield near Rabaul, Ono became the second Gekko pilot flying with Shigetoshi Kudo.

 June 10, 1943